MasterPuffin/MKS-GEN-L-V2-Marlin-Firmware-for-Ender-3/README.md

 There is currently an issue when using Octoprint with the PSU Control plugin / supplying power to the stepper motors after boot.
 See the corresponding ticket at https://github.com/MarlinFirmware/Marlin/issues/17671.

 ## "Error EEPROM Ver."
 Message
 Fix: Connect to the printer using [Printrun](https://www.pronterface.com/), [Octoprint](https://octoprint.org/) or similar.
-Send a M502, followed by an M500 GCODE command via console to the printer the do a factory reset.
+Send a `M502`, followed by an `M500` GCODE command via console to the printer to do a factory reset.
 This will get rid of the error message.
 Keep in mind that you have to reapply all previous settings such as Z-Offset, if you had any.

 # Content
 The Marlin folder contains a current fork of the Marlin branch, the changes from the original Ender 3 template and my changes to the files to make them work with the MKS GEN L V2.0 Board and TMC2209 Stepper Motors.
 If you want to make the changes yourself, see my changes listed below.